worldpeaceenginelabs/METAVERSE-SEED/README.md

 Restarted project The Seed at 30.03.2024<br><br>

-# Metaverse-Seed/CLOUD ATLAS

-Metaverse-Seed is the repository where we collaboratively work together on Cloud Atlas, a Collective Computer akin to those from the movies:<br><br>
+# Metaverse-Seed is the repository where we collaboratively work together on Cloud Atlas, a Collective Computer akin to those from the movies...

-Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and overpowered entities, owned solely by you and the public!<br>
+### Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and overpowered entities, owned solely by you and the public!<br>
-No backend!
+### No backend!
 Syncs via public tracker networks.
 Now BitTorrent, with fallback to Nostr coming soon...<br><br>

-A serverfarm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
+### A serverfarm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
 Scales automatically with its user devices.
 You are the server farm.<br><br>

 ### Imagine building Google Maps/Earth ourselves and adding all the services that we wish, free from the grip of any profit-oriented entity.
 Bye bye monopolies, highly influential lone wolves, guerrillas, governmental and political cults.
 ### Imagine decentralized payments without middleman.
 Bye bye banks.